hishizuka/pizero_bikecomputer/doc/hardware_installation.md

 - an [antenna](https://www.sparkfun.com/products/15246) is also needed
 - BMP390 and IMU(LSM6DS/LIS3MDL) are included
 - best replacement for Enviro pHAT
+- magnetic sensor is broken...?
+(All the two modules I have are not working properly.)

 ### [Akizuki Denshi GPS module](http://akizukidenshi.com/catalog/g/gK-09991/)